Richard Padley

 Richard is experienced in all manner of general criminal matters.
 He is confident in presenting complex legal and factual submissions to both lay and legal tribunals.
 He works well with people of all backgrounds.
 He can quickly get to grip with cases and is attentive and appreciative of the importance of detail.
 Richard has expertise in dealing with matters involving aspects of mental health, drawing from his expertise in writing ‘A Practical Guide to the use of Expert Evidence in Criminal Trials’ and presenting seminars on the topic.
 Richard is well verse with the practical necessities in ensuring cell site and forensic evidence can be appropriately presented, and in appropriates case, undermined.

-R v JMB and 6 others (Southwark CC): Led junior prosecuting seven individuals for the fraudulent use of credits cards to purchase train tickets.
+R v JMB and 6 others (Southwark CC): Led junior to Dominic Lewis prosecuting seven individuals for the fraudulent use of credits cards to purchase train tickets.

 R v KM and AO (Warwick CC): Prosecution of two individuals for money laundering offences arising from finding over £100,000 cash under an upturned mattress.

-R v OA, BB and OB (Inner London CC): Led junior prosecuting three individuals for the fraudulent use of credit cards and bank accounts applied for and opened in others names to fund lifestyle.
+R v OA, BB and OB (Inner London CC): Led junior to James Marsland prosecuting three individuals for the fraudulent use of credit cards and bank accounts applied for and opened in others names to fund lifestyle.

-Op Kraken (Birmingham CC): Presently instructed, being led by Robert O’ Sullivan QC and Stephen Hopper, in the ongoing prosecution of 14 individuals for fraudulently engaging in English language speaking tests on behalf of others.
+Op Kraken (Birmingham CC): Led junior to Robert O’ Sullivan QC and Stephen Hopper, in the ongoing prosecution of 14 individuals for fraudulently engaging in English language speaking tests on behalf of others.

 Op Limestone (Southwark CC): Led by James Norman, the successful prosecution of two individuals for money laundering offences in respect of a central London money service bureau, with criminal property exceeding £6m.